ameyrupji/macpro-5-1/Bluetooth-Wifi-Upgrade.md

 ### System Report

-Here are the System report screenshots for bluetooth and WiFi
+Here are the System report screenshots for bluetooth and WiFi.
+The card is detected as a Airport Extreme Broadcom BCM43xx Card.

 ![screenshot-system-report-bluetooth](./images/screenshot-system-report-bluetooth.png)